parsevalbtc/libbitcoin-system-wiki/Mnemonics-Unraveled.md

 ### Entropy
 Its `entropy` is the numeric representation of a mnemonic.
 > Both a mnemonic and its entropy represent the same [entropic](https://en.wikipedia.org/wiki/Entropy) value.

+> Mapping between mnemonic and entropy requires a dictionary of a standard number of words (length).
 ### Passphrase
 A `passphrase` is arbitrary text that may be combined with a mnemonic in the formation of a seed.
 > Electrum v1 does not implement a passphrase.